-The College students made three 90 minute visits to each school.
+Up to 30 members of the Students Against Racism make three 90 minute visits to each school.
 All

 A key aspect of the visits was the creation of small groups comprising a

-humanitarian entrant College
+humanitarian entrant TasTAFE

 student (as the group leader) with 2 or 3 school students.